christoff-buerger/racr/examples/examples-overview.md

 The _RACR_ solution is unique in several ways:
   * The abstract syntax graphs of questionnaires model both, the given and computed information _and_ their graphical representation.
   * The widgets of the GUI are computed by attributes.
 The actual rendering, i.e., showing and shadowing of questions and updating of computed results, is realised by attributes and rewrites respectively.
-In doing so, the rendering automagically becomes incremental, i.e., when drawing the GUI, the application will only re-render the GUI elements that changed since their last rendering (for example, if new answers change the value of computed questions or enable or disable groups).
+In doing so, the rendering automatically becomes incremental, i.e., when drawing the GUI, the application will only re-render the GUI elements that changed since their last rendering (for example, if new answers change the value of computed questions or enable or disable groups).
   * Attributes clearly encapsulates all language concerns; a convenient model-view-controller solution is achieved without code mixing, doubling or unnecessary interdependencies.
-Thereby, the controller is automagically realised by _RACR's_ incremental evaluation.
+Thereby, the controller is automatically realised by _RACR's_ incremental evaluation.
   * Questionnaires are serialized and deserialized as symbolic-expressions, i.e., executable _Scheme_ programs.
 If executed, these programs construct the abstract syntax tree representing the respective questionnaire and its current answer state.

 The solution uses [_Racket_](http://racket-lang.org) for its GUI implementation for which reason it only works with _Racket_.